StarBobis/sm-lang/README.md

 A VSCode Plugin which offers syntax support for DirectX Assembly Shader Model 4 & 5.

-It's designed for easier analyse 3Dmigoto dumped shader txt files(some of them is over 4000 lines with even over 20 layers if-else-endif sturcture merged together and very horrible to analyse if without syntax highlight, for example: MechaBreak's shader), this VSCode Plugin also contains some special syntax only defined in 3Dmigoto source code.
+It's designed for easier analyse 3Dmigoto dumped shader txt files(some of them is over 4000 lines with even over 20 layers if-else-endif sturcture merged together and very horrible to analyse if without syntax highlight, for example: MechaBreak's shader), this VSCode Plugin also contains some special syntax only defined in 3Dmigoto source code (Undocumented DXBC OPCode Translates From 3Dmigoto.).

 # Still Under Development & Test